wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-mongodb-template.md

 - Click **Browse** on the left navigation bar, scroll down and then click **Resource Groups**.
 - After clicking the resource group that you just created, it will bring up the Resource group blade.
-- By clicking the "Events” bar graph in the "Monitoring” part of the Resource group blade, you can see the events for your deployment.
+- By clicking the "Events" bar graph in the "Monitoring" part of the Resource group blade, you can see the events for your deployment.
 Clicking an individual event lets you drill further down into the details of each individual operation made on behalf of the template.

 After your tests, if you need to remove this resource group and all of its resources (the storage account, virtual machine, and virtual network), use the following command.